You have a losing trade but don’t want to sell. Learn about rolling a losing call option and other strategies to save a losing trade.

 So you have a loser, but don’t want to close it out.
 Maybe it’s a complex trade like an iron condor.
 Or maybe it’s a single long option.
 Or maybe it’s just stock.
 What can you do?
 First, don’t panic.
 Cooler heads prevail.
 Second, if you’re going to “fix” your trade, don’t wait until there’s nothing left to fix.

 When is losing too much, well, too much?
-Many traders follow a quick rule of thumb: cut your losses if the trade loses half or more of its original risk.
+Many traders follow a quick rule: Cut your losses if the trade loses half or more of its original risk.
 But that may not be a good fit for all strategies.

 Before fixing a trade, you need to understand that you’re not really “fixing” anything.
 The loss is real, and any sort of fix is really a new trade.
 So, the better question becomes, “Does my original analysis still hold, and would it be better to adjust my position or exit the trade and move on?”